 While the entire scenic drive is beautiful, the highlight was the High Point Overlook which offered a stunning panoramic of the conservation area from an elevation of 4,771 feet.

-Hiking Trails at Red Rock Canyon That I Attacked
+Hiking Trails at Red Rock Canyon That I Explored

 Let me just say, in no world am I anything but an amateur hiker.
 I’m about as casual as they come, occasionally taking a fun nature walk with the pup or kids.